Summaries of artifacts, templates, practices, and techniques for agile architecting (DPR-mm) and service design (SDPR-nn).

 Agile Modeling has the notion of Architecture Envisioning, which yields strategic, high-impact decisions.
 Not even the most extreme agile team will replace is database paradigm, technology, and provider in each and every sprint.

-The “Y-Statements” post on Medium and Slides 51 and 52 in this presentation provide examples of good and bad justifications; for instance, “will look good on my CV” does not qualify as a sound decision rationale for a technology selection decision (although it is understandable to come up with such argument).
+The blog post “Architectural Decisions — The Making Of” provides examples of good and bad justifications; for instance, “will look good on my CV” does not qualify as a sound decision rationale for a technology selection decision (although it is understandable to come up with such argument).

 The adr organization at GitHub compiles AD templates, as well as tools and other resources.
 It also hosts the MADR project.
 The MADR template is explained in detail in this blog post.